sorbet/sorbet/website/docs/final.md

 ```

 At runtime, this does not raise and prints 2, showing that a final method has
-been overriden.
+been overridden.
 This is why we strongly recommend calling
 `T::Configuration.enable_final_checks_on_hooks` before using final.

 ## Known static limitations